 We still face the issue of figuring out how to correct discrepancies once they are identified.
 One solution to consider is upgrading Dryad from v1 to v2, in order to give them the power for MN changes to system metadata to cascade to CN.
 This possibility should be discussed with MN.

-#4 Updated by Matthew Jones almost 5 years ago
+#4 Updated by Matthew Jones over 6 years ago

 Update: According to our summary page, Dryad now has 101,210 non-obsoleted metadata documents listed in our system, while there self-reported data sets have only grown to 17861 as reported on http://datadryad.org.
 We are significantly inflating our data set counts by not properly marking versions in Dryad, and the gap is growing.
 Any thoughts on when this might get resolved?